 He has always been a strong supporter and contributor to Queensland history collections and has been a key member of the Queensland consultative committee for the Australian Dictionary of Biography.

-Professor Kay Saunders received the John Oxley Library Award in 2010 for her extensive body of research on Queensland history, and her important mentoring role to generations of students.
+The 2010 winner of the John Oxley Library Award was Professor Kay Saunders for her extensive body of research on Queensland history, and her important mentoring role to generations of students.
 Professor Saunders has spent many hours over several decades researching in the John Oxley Library, and is recognised as a pioneering female historian, particularly in the disciplines of gender and race studies in Queensland.

-Dr Raymond Evans won the 2009 John Oxley Library Award for his outstanding work documenting the state’s past.
+The 2009 winner of the John Oxley Library Award was Dr Raymond Evans for his outstanding work documenting the state’s past.

 He taught for many years at the University of Queensland and is currently an adjunct professor in the Centre for Public Culture and Ideas at Griffith University.
 Professor Evans has been writing about Queensland and Australian history since 1965.
 His book, A History of Queensland (Cambridge University Press, 2007), was short-listed for the 2008 Prime Minister’s Literary Award for non-fiction.

-The Nambour Chronicle Digitisation Team received the John Oxley Library Award in 2008 for the development of an online version of the Nambour Chronicle from 1903–1955.
+The 2008 winner of the John Oxley Library Award was the Nambour Chronicle Digitisation Team for the development of an online version of the Nambour Chronicle from 1903–1955.